Codefied/candidate-branch-from-prs/README.md

 * Pass the tag filters given in the options

 # Environment variables
-`GITHUB_ACCESS_TOKEN` -- Authorization token to allow access.
+`GITHUB_TOKEN` -- Authorization token to allow access.
+See also: https://docs.github.com/en/actions/reference/authentication-in-a-workflow
-`REPOSITORY` -- the name of the repository to check.
+`GITHUB_REPOSITORY` -- the name of the repository to check; provided (see https://docs.github.com/en/actions/reference/environment-variables)

 # Options